opensearch-project/opensearch-build/tools/standard-test/README.md

     ```

 * If you are using macOS host to run Docker Desktop, provision container based on the dockerfile, and execute integTest:
-  * You must change docker memory/RAM utilization in resources settings if you use Docker Desktop on macOS
+  * You must change docker memory/RAM utilization in resources settings if you use Docker Desktop on macOS.
-    * Make sure at least 4GiB of RAM is used, so Dashboards process can startup correctly
+    * Make sure at least 4GiB of RAM is used, so Dashboards process can startup correctly.

 ### Build docker image
 * If you only want to build the docker image for either x64 or arm64, run this on a x64 or arm64 host respectively: